Antique Taxco Mexico Malachite Sterling Pendant

 Beautiful antique early 20th century hand-crafted malachite chip & sterling silver pendant.
 Pendant was created in Taxco, Mexico.
 The pendant has been tested for being .925 sterling silver.

 Measurements: Pendant measures 1.25” long and 1.06” wide.

 Condition: Good vintage condition with age appropriate wear.
 Tarnishing and slight damage to back of the pendant, but not noticeable when worn.
 There are a few malachite stone chips missing, but not noticeable when worn.
 Pendant has attached jump ring but no bale.
 Price has been reduced to reflect this.

 The pendant is unsigned.

 History: Taxco Mexico is known for producing fine sterling silver jewelry and has a rich history of silver making.
 The Aztecs were among the first to create adornments from sterling silver.
-In the 1920s an American artist named William Spratling moved to Taxco and began to create pre-Columbian and Aztec art inspired jewelry.
+In the 1920's an American artist named William Spratling moved to Taxco and began to create pre-Colombian and Aztec art inspired jewelry.
 Aspiring artisans began apprenticing under Spratling, and eventually he began an apprenticeship program that trained famous silversmiths.
-Presently, the Taxco silversmithing tradition is still carried on by the local artisan community.
+Presently, the Taxco silversmith tradition is still carried on by the local artisan community.